MASSA AND LUCCA: NORTHERN TUSCANY GEMS

 VIAREGGIO, LUCCA

 The seaside city is best known for its carnivals and public beaches on its southern coast.
-Viareggio is also famous for its shipbuilding industry, only 21 km from Lucca center.
+Viareggio is also famous for its shipbuilding industry, only 21 km from Lucca’s centre.
 The city is renowned for its long beaches, pine woods, great shopping, and lively nightlife.
-If you are looking for beach destinations near Florence or Pisa, this is where you should go!

 STAY UPDATED!!
 DON'T MISS THE LATEST POSTS.

-We don’t spam!!
-Read more in our Privacy Policy.
+I don’t spam!!
+Read more in my Privacy Policy.

 "believing in the power of curiosity."